Question answering: Types

 Rule-based systems use a set of rules to determine the correct answer to a question.
 Statistical systems use statistical methods to find the most likely answer to a question.
 Hybrid systems use a combination of rule-based and statistical methods.
+Knowledge-graph-based systems identify relevant entities and relations in a knowledge graph using similarity measures or queries expressed in languages such as SPARQL.